Victorio Codovilla: Early life and politics

-Codovilla was born in Ottobiano in 1894 and joined the Italian Socialist Party in 1911.
+Codovilla was born in Ottobiano in 1894 in to a working-class family and joined the Italian Socialist Party in 1911.
 He emigrated to Argentina in 1912, where he remained active in international socialist politics.
 He then joined the Communist Party of Argentina (PCA) in 1920, being elected to its Central Committee and Politburo (on which he would serve until his death in 1970).

 In 1924 Codovilla represented the PCA at the Executive Committee of the Communist International (ECCI) in Moscow.
 Afterwards, he worked for the communist social service organization International Red Aid.
 In December 1926 he made an address before the ECCI and was made one of its alternate members.
 Attending the congress of the League Against Imperialism in Brussels in 1927, Codovilla led the eighth congress of the Communist Party of Argentina in 1928 and participated in the first conference of Latin American communist parties in Buenos Aires the following year.